-The 1980s demise of the savings and loan footprint in mortgage lending and servicing, discussed under the origination section of this paper, together with new legislation20 created a market opportunity for not only nonbank mortgage lenders, but servicers alike as thrifts exited the business.
+The 1980s demise of the savings and loan footprint in mortgage lending and servicing, discussed under the origination section of this paper, together with new legislation27 created a market opportunity for not only nonbank mortgage lenders, but servicers alike as thrifts exited the business.

-The 1990s and early 2000s saw an increase in the use of technology in mortgage lending and servicing that sped the processes of each, facilitating the growth and concentration of servicing market share in mega-servicers seeking to achieve economies of scale and lower servicing costs21,22, Between 1989 and 2003, the share of the overall servicing market concentrated in the top ten servicers (both banks and nonbanks) increased from 16%24 to approximately 51%25, with nonbank servicers accumulating volume through product expansion and the growing nonprime market.
+The 1990s and early 2000s saw an increase in the use of technology in mortgage lending and servicing that sped the processes of each, facilitating the growth and concentration of servicing market share in

+26 Financial Accounting Standards Board, May 1995.
+Statement of Financial Accounting Standards No. 122, www.csbs.org / @csbsnews mega-servicers seeking to achieve economies of scale and lower servicing costs28,^{29 30}.
+Between 1989 and 2003, the share of the overall servicing market concentrated in the top ten servicers (both banks and nonbanks) increased from 16%31 to approximately 51%32, with nonbank servicers accumulating volume through product expansion and the growing nonprime market.